The Québec maritime Blog

 One of the most striking features of the Islands is the bright red cliffs lining the Gulf of St. Lawrence, which are made of red sandstone, a sedimentary rock composed of quartz covered in iron oxide.
 While this view from the sky is impressive, seeing these cliffs with your own eyes will amaze you even more!

-Treat yourself to a bird’s-eye view of the maritime regions of Québec during a plane or helicopter tour.
-Fly over Gaspésie and Côte-Nord with Hélico Horizon Gaspésie and Totem Aviation, respectively, and get a better idea of the size of these regions as you discover them from a completely different angle!
+Treat yourself to a bird’s-eye view of Côte-Nord during a plane tour with Totem Aviation and get a better idea of the size of this region as you admire the landscape from a completely different angle!

 Author Anthony Lepage